usaid-cs/yesterday-i-learned/random.md

 - If someone is watching you, then if you yawn, they might as well.
 - If you suspect you will be criticised in a meeting, sit next to the person in the meeting.
 It is much harder to be criticised when the person needs to turn the body to you.
 - Cigarette filters are made of fiberglass.
-- Cooked rice has only 2g of protein per 100g.
-Quinoa 4g.
-Your everyday pasta, 6g.
-Carbs are similar (30g), except for quinoa, at 20g.
 - Zack says the name "BlackBerry" was coined by marketing company Lexicon Branding, due to the resemblance of the keyboard's buttons to that of the [drupelets](https://en.wikipedia.org/wiki/Drupe) that compose the blackberry fruit.
 - To [determine the week day of any date](http://gmmentalgym.blogspot.ca/2011/03/day-of-week-for-any-date-revised.html#ndatebasics): (Sunday=0 ~ Saturday=6) + (Map your months to 6 or 5,2 or 1,2,5,0,3,5,1,4,6,2,4) + (Some really, really weird rules regarding years).
 - Fibonacci numbers are named after Leonardo of Pisa, who was then [Filius Bonacci](https://en.wikipedia.org/wiki/Fibonacci), "Son of Bonacci". `(A fib number) / (the fib number before it)` converges to 1.618..,. the golden ratio.